A good[ish] website

 backButton.addEventListener('click', () => window.history.back())

-Making elements with vanilla JavaScript is kind of verbose.
+Making elements with vanilla JavaScript is maybe a bit on the verbose side.

-You can add the whole button with jQuery in this case, then you only have it if JS is enables:
+You can add the whole button with jQuery, then you only have it if JS is enabled:

 jQuery(document).ready(function () {